Ralph Firman: Formula One

 Firman driving for Jordan at the 2003 French GP.

 Firman secured a seat in Formula One for the season at the Jordan team, alongside Giancarlo Fisichella.
 He participated in 14 Formula One Grands Prix, debuting at the 2003 Australian Grand Prix.
 He scored one championship point, in the 2003 Spanish Grand Prix.
 This point was the first for a Republic of Ireland driver since Derek Daly in 1982.
 He was injured in a huge crash during practice for the 2003 Hungarian Grand Prix which forced him to sit out that and the next race, in which he was replaced by Zsolt Baumgartner.

 In November 2003, Firman drove a Jordan-Ford EJ13 at Macau's Guia Circuit as part of the Macau Grand Prix's 50th anniversary celebrations, the first time that a contemporary F1 machine had been seen in action around the tight and tricky Guia circuit.
 Firman clocked an impressive 1:59.4 seconds lap, 13 seconds quicker than F3 poleman Fabio Carbone managed on the same day.

 Post-Formula One

 Firman driving the Honda HSV-010 GT for ARTA at the 2010 Super GT Fuji 400km race.

 Firman has also competed in the 24 Hours of Le Mans, and was an official test driver for the A1 Grand Prix series in August 2004.

-In August 2005, it was announced that he would be the driver for A1 Team Ireland.
+In August 2005, it was announced that Firman would be the driver for A1 Team Ireland.
 He had previously been seen to be in competition for the Great Britain seat.

 In 2007, Firman, along with Daisuke Ito, won the Japan Super GT GT500 class championship with the Aguri Suzuki co-owned ARTA team.
 Firman and Ito won the championship before the final race of the season, a first in the series' competitive history.